Tatine-Fraxter23/Flutter/README.md

 * **Status**: On Going
 * **Developers**: [Fraxter23](https://github.com/Tatine-Fraxter23), [Jideeh1](https://github.com/Jideeh1)

 This project is a starting point for a Flutter application.

-This Flutter application development is a pitch for ICCT's traditional way of tracking attendance.
-With the help of this application's development, improvement in attendance tracking in ICCT is ensured.
-The goal of this development is to make an efficient and modern approach of recording student attendance without being prone to errors.
+This in-development application is an attempt of innovation to restructure ICCT's traditional attendance tracking system.
+By leveraging technology, our goal is to replace the traditional ways of recording attendance by hand with a more efficient and reliable approach.
+The development of this application reduces the susceptibility to errors, and boosts the accuracy and consistency of recording attendance.
+With added features for ICCT to leverage, we have added a scheduler in this application's calendar system, along with report cards and its document generation.

 This developing application is being made with Flutter.
 A few resources to get you started if this is your first Flutter project: